Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-We now move to the lepton $p_T$ distributions as depicted in \autoref{lmpt}(a).
-We see that the lepton coming from the signal is having higher $p_T$, whereas from $t\bar{t}$ the numbers are suppressed though the tail exists. \autoref{lmpt}(b) shows the missing transverse momentum $\ptmiss$ distribution and it is evident that a large missing transverse momentum is observed which arises from the recoiled neutrino coming either at the production level for $b-g \to S_1\, \nu_\tau $ or at the later stage from $c-g \to S_1 (\to b\nu_\tau) \tau $.
-On the contrary, the missing transverse momentum $\ptmiss$ due to neutrinos in case of $t\bar{t}$ peaks near $\sim 50$\,GeV.
-We apply missing transverse momentum cut $\ptmiss >$ 200\,GeV, 500\,GeV for the considered final states later in our analysis which reduce the SM backgrounds substantially.
+We now move to the lepton $p_T$ distributions as depicted in \autoref{lmpt}(a), showing the $p_T$ distribution of the hardest lepton $p_T^\ell$ obtained from the two production processes $b-g \to S_1 \nu_\tau$ (blue) and $c/t-g \to S_1 \tau$ (green), for BP2 at the 14 TeV LHC.
+For comparison, the same distribution is shown in shaded purple for the $t\bar{t}$ background, scaled down by 1/2 for illustrative purposes.
+The lack of a lepton as a direct decay product of the leptoquark means that in either of the signal production processes, the lepton $p_T$ peaks at $\sim30$ GeV, same as the $t\bar{t}$ case.
+However, the distributions in case of signal processes have more events at the tail, which can help us put advanced cut of $p_T^{\ell} \geq 200$ GeV, to reduce the background contamination, later in our analysis. \autoref{lmpt}(b) shows the missing transverse momentum $\ptmiss$ distribution for the three aforementioned signal and background processes with the same colour coding. it is evident that a large missing transverse momentum is observed which arises from the recoiled neutrino coming either at the production level for $b-g \to S_1\, \nu_\tau $ or at the later stage from $c-g \to S_1 (\to b\nu_\tau) \tau $.
+On the contrary, the missing transverse momentum $\ptmiss$ due to neutrinos in case of $t\bar{t}$ peaks near $\sim 50$\,GeV, and the tail is much shorter.
+We can thus apply missing transverse momentum cut $\ptmiss \geq$ 500 GeV for the considered finalstates later in our analysis which reduce the SM backgrounds substantially.